-Not just that, you also get to set your course price and choose a suitable business model whether it's discount coupons, subscriptions, enterprise, or lifetime pan.
+You also have full control over your brand including the colors, banner, and logo, and can set your course price, and choose a suitable business model whether it's one-time sales, discount coupons, subscriptions, or lifetime plans.

-Overall, the platform is much more affordable than anything else equivalent and it doesn't take a cut from your course revenue.
+Overall, the platform is way more affordable than anything else equivalent, and it doesn't take a cut from your course revenue.

 Step 8: Craft a High-Converting Course Sales Page

-After choosing the right course hosting platform, it's time to craft and design your sales page otherwise known as your course sales page, or course landing page.
+Now it's time to craft and design your sales page otherwise known as your course sales page, or course landing page.

-This page describes your course, but it goes further to persuade your prospective students to purchase the course.
+This page describes your course, but it goes way further to persuade your prospective students to purchase the course.

 So your sales page has to capture your student’s attention and compel them to purchase the course.